yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-1.md

 ### Create your Traceability Agent environment file

-Create an `env_vars` file using the above variables.
+Create a configuration file using the above variables.
+See the variable descriptions for their values.
+Below is a sample of what the configuration file will look like.

 For example: